jeffskinnerbox/.dotfiles/pkg-nvim/docs/setting-up-neovim.md

 sudo apt install wl-clipboard
 ```

-To fix complaints about lack of Python, Node.js, `ripgrep` support,
+To fix complaints about lack of Python, Node.js, `ripgrep`, etc. support,
 do the following installs on the machine hosting your NeoVim:

 ```bash